superfly/docs/networking/request-headers.html.md

 ## Request Headers

 ### `Fly-Client-IP`
 **Client IP Address**: The IP address the Fly Proxy accepted a connection from.
-This will be the client making the initial request and as such, will also appear at the start of the `X-Forwarded-For` addresses.
+You can use `Fly-Client-IP` to get the IP address of the client making the initial request if you aren't using any other proxy service for your app in front the Fly.io platform.
+When you use a proxy, such as Cloudflare, requests will appear to come from the proxy service's IP addresses, rather than the client making the request.
+In that case, you'll need to parse the IP addresses in the [`X-Forwarded-For` header](#x-forwarded-for) to find the client IP address.

 ### `Fly-Forwarded-Port`
 **Original connection port**: This header is always set by the Fly Proxy and denotes the actual port that the client connected to the Fly edge node which is then forwarded to the application instance.